ECronin1973/WSAA-Project/README.md

 ### 4. Monthly Trend Analysis

 ### Purpose:
-The purpose of this analysis is to examine road fatalities over the last five years, identify trends, and visualize the data.
+The purpose of this analysis is to examine road fatalities over the last five years, identify trends, and visualise the data.
 The analysis includes detecting increases or decreases in fatalities, splitting the data into quarters for better insights, and saving the results for further use.
 The results are presented in a line graph with quarterly splits and saved as a CSV file for trend analysis.

 ![Fatalities_trend_graph.png](./data/fatalities_trend_graph.png)